Public Policy (PUBP)

 PUBP 6001.
 Introduction to Public Policy.
 1 Credit Hour.

 An introduction to the field of public policy, including an overview of the scope of the field and examples of public policy analysis.

 PUBP 6010.
-Ethics and the Policy Profession.
+Ethics, Epistemology, and Public Policy.
 3 Credit Hours.

 Examination of the role of ethics and epistemology in public decision making including the effects of values of professionals on public institutions and private sector organizations.

 PUBP 6012.
 Fundamentals of Policy Processes.
 3 Credit Hours.